dastra/quip-export/README.md

 Be aware, the options --comments, --embedded-images, --embedded-styles don't work together with export in MS-Office format (--docx) and will be ignored.

-The easiest way to get to know ID of Quip fodler is just to open the folder in Quip web application in browser and look at adress line.
+The easiest way to get to know ID of Quip folder is just to open the folder in Quip web application in browser and look at adress line.
 For example the adress "https://quip.com/bGG333444111" points to the folder with ID "bGG333444111".

 ## Usage examples
 Export to folder c:\temp